 - Theme 4: Enhancing ecosystem-based management practices

-Late Feb 2019 – The Science Leadership Team prepared a portfolio of research projects to best address the Challenge Objective.
+Late Feb 2019 – The Challenge Leadership Team prepared a portfolio of research projects to best address the Challenge Objective.

 March 2019 – Two-page summaries for each project in the portfolio were circulated to all workshop participants for input and comment.